The Friendly Associations

 Gesnoma

-GESNOMA has published several scientific articles in different prestigious medical journals, such as “Lancet Infectious Diseases”, “Lancet Global Health” and “PLoS Neglected Diseases”.
+GESNOMA has published several scientific articles in various prestigious medical journals, such as “Lancet Infectious Diseases”, “Lancet Global Health” and “PLoS Neglected Tropical Diseases”.

 The GESNOMA research project is ongoing in Niger, thanks to the collaboration with the Sentinelles Foundation and the participation of local health workers.